Contents

 Folk are not called slaves but still they are sold,

-And some marriages can still be arranged.
+and some marriages can still be arranged.

 Still.
 Still: Ignorance, as before, is poor.